 The challenge to transform industry into a fully sustainable system is paramount.
 In our programme we try to tackle this on at least three levels;

 - On a system level we push a circular approach.
 This means moving into a service paradigm with business models based on providing shared functionality rather than just pushing stuff to the market.

 - On a product level, meaning that the products need to be designed for use, repair, refurbishment and reuse.
 Obviously, we also need to take the choice of materials and ways of production into close consideration.

-- Finally, our research has pointed to the need of being innovative also regarding management, organisation and business models in order to change the present linear paradigm into a circular one.
+- Finally, our research has pointed to the need of being innovative also regarding management, organisation and business models to change the present linear paradigm into a circular one.

 Faculty and research

-At the Division of Integrated Product Development, the research area covers organisational and technical processes for the efficient and effective development of innovative technology-oriented products, services and systems.
+At the Division of Integrated Product Development and Design, the research area covers organisational and technical processes for the efficient and effective development of innovative technology-oriented products, services and systems.
 IPD includes technology, tools, procedures and work organisation for increased efficiency and learning in industrial product development processes.